Common Mistakes That Guitar Players Make

 Strumming/Picking from the Elbow and Using All Downstrokes

-Practicing your techniques correctly early on opens the proper gateway in order to have muscle memory take over when you are playing.
+Practising your techniques correctly early on opens the proper gateway to have muscle memory take over when you are playing.
 A common mistake which I have seen a lot of times for beginners who learn without the guidance of teachers is using strumming/picking using their forearm or elbow and only utilizing downstrokes.
 Sticking with such a practice will open you up for fatigue and injury.
-Doing so is not only inefficient, but also makes you work more.
+Doing so is not only inefficient but also makes you work more.
 A better way would be to use your wrist and utilizing both downstrokes and upstrokes while using small motions coming from the wrist.

 Not Muting Properly

 String muting means preventing certain strings from sounding while we play other strings.
-The reason why we need to mute strings at times is because otherwise the vibrating strings will interfere with the music we are playing.
+The reason why we need to mute strings at times is that otherwise, the vibrating strings will interfere with the music we are playing.
 Other strings will vibrate either because our fingers bump into them or because they start to vibrate “in sympathy” with the ones we have played.
 The way we mute or damp strings we don't want to hear from is by touching the string with the skin of the side of the hand.
 If you do a karate chop on the table, the part of your hand touching the table is the part used to mute the strings.
 This is the same position we use to mute the strings, however, there is more to the story.
 We have to make smaller adjustments to the hand as we play and move from string to string.
 Here is an exercise for getting into the right position, and for teaching the hand how to make those smaller adjustments.
 Poor muting can lead to sounding unprofessional and unclean

 Not Using the Tips of the Fingers for Chords and Fretting